As well as meeting other Production Fund criteria, co-productions need to qualify as a British film under one of the following ways:

 - The cultural test for film

-- The European Convention on cinematographic co-productions, or
+- The European Convention on cinematographic co-productions

-- One of the UK’s official bi-lateral co-production agreements.
+- One of the UK’s official bi-lateral co-production agreements

-Priority will be given to projects where:
+When we assess applications, priority will be given to projects where:

-- A world-class, non-British filmmaker wishes to engage with UK talent or cultural content
+- a world-class, non-British filmmaker wishes to engage with UK talent or cultural content

 - UK involvement enhances the international appeal of an exceptional project that has been originated outside of the UK

-- An international project gives an opportunity to an outstanding, emerging talent from the UK.
+- an international project gives an opportunity to an outstanding, emerging talent from the UK

-Useful links for UK and international producers
+Additional resources for UK and international producers